 So is investing in continuous learning: “help employees build mastery by offering ongoing training opportunities in areas that will help them do their jobs better — or even in areas that would help them do other people’s jobs better.”

-Aside from base salary, you can include appreciated incentives like:
+Aside from base salary, you can include appreciated incentives or fringe benefits like:

 Help employees build mastery by offering ongoing training opportunities in areas that will help them do their jobs better — or even in areas that would help them do other people’s jobs better.